emqx/emqx-docs/en_US/message-validation/message-validation.md

 ## User Guide

-This section demonstrates how to configure the message validation feature and how to test your setup.
+This section demonstrates how to configure the schema validation feature and how to test your setup.

-### Configure Message Validation in Dashboard
+### Configure Schema Validation in Dashboard

 This section demonstrates how to create and configure a message validator in the Dashboard.

-1. Click on **Integrations** -> **Message Validation** in the left navigation of the Dashboard.
+1. Click on **Integrations** -> **Schema Validation** in the left navigation of the Dashboard.
-2. Click **Create** at the top right of the **Message Validation** page.
+2. Click **Create** at the top right of the **Schema Validation** page.
-3. On the Create Message Validation page, configure the following information:
+3. On the Create Schema Validation page, configure the following information:
    - **Name**: Enter the name of the validator.
    - **Message Source Topic**: Set the topics whose messages need to be validated.
 Multiple topics or topic filters can be set.
    - **Note** (optional): Enter any notes.